IDMNYU/p5-fundamentals/_pages/ai/transformers.md

 {% include p5-editor.html id="qTC_hvDVF" %}

+## Image Models

-Now, we're all set to go forth and explore the vast, wonderful, and often poorly-documented, world of Hugging Face transformer image models.
+We're all set to go forth and explore the vast, wonderful, and often poorly-documented, world of Hugging Face transformer image models.

 One thing to keep in mind: models that receive _images_ as inputs don't work with `p5.js` image objects, but their `dataUrl` representation.
 We can get the `dataUrl` for `p5.js` images and video streams using:
 ```js